-Keywords: Positive Psychology (PP), PERMA Model, Well-Being, Academic Success, University Students, Mental Health
+Keywords: Positive Psychology (PP), PERMA Model, Well-Being, Academic Success, University Students, Mental Health.

 1. INTRODUCTION

 Modern university education can be demanding and stressful, as most students juggle academic pressure alongside loneliness, peer pressure, financial strains, relationships, family responsibilities, and work commitments (Vasileiou et al., 2019; Lan et al., 2023; Chaudhry et al., 2024).
 According to the National Institute of Mental Health (NIMH), as reported by Hossain et al. (2020), high rates of mental health problems, including stress (39.1%), anxiety (48.2%), and depression (34.5%), often lead to suicide, drug and substance abuse, raising concerns for student well-being.
 Studies show children who learn in stressful or dangerous environments may suffer long-lasting impairments in memory and attention (Ulrich-Lai et al., 2009; Danese & McEwen, 2012; Dehghani et al., 2024).
 With a focus on Indian universities, Statista reports the country has the most universities in the world, with an estimated 5,350 institutions, followed by 3,300 in Indonesia and 3,200 in the United States.
 The number of universities has opened the room for a higher number of students to enroll, and thus has given an increase in mental health problems in universities.
 Some students find ways to cope with these problems or constraints, but those who are unable to cope eventually experience depression.
 Govorova et al. (2020) highlight student well-being as crucial for effective learning.
 As a result, PP aims to promote building a life of meaning and purpose beyond just surviving, thereby aiding the treatment of mental health issues (David et al., 2024; Kaya & Tanrıverdi, 2024).